Kyoto Koka University ロゴ

 Successful applicants of the international student admission:Exemption from 50% of admission fee as well as 25% of tuition fee.

-Applicable to those with a Examination for Japanese University Admission for International Students (EJU) score of 280 or above in the Japanese category (must include the Writing test).
-Or otherwise pass N1 level on the Japanese Language Proficiency Test (JLPT).:Exemption from 40% of annual tuition fee for the first year.
+Applicable to those who score 280 or above on the Japanese section (including the Writing test) of the Examination for Japanese University Admission for International Students (EJU), or who have passed the N1 level of the Japanese Language Proficiency Test (JLPT).:Exemption from 40% of annual tuition fee for the first year.

 (Subject to revision depending on circumstances)